Studies confirm that modern parenting may hinder brain development

 When teenage boys are told to “grow up” and that men don’t cry, and girls are told they have to look and act a certain way and act like a “lady”.
 The definition of a “man” and a “woman” are almost entirely socially engineered concepts that get reinforced at a very young age.

-In other words, we are taught that the core of our natural expression and behaviour is flawed, and that there is something defective about us because of how emotions present themselves within us.
+In other words, we are taught that the core of our natural expression and behavior is flawed, and that there is something defective about us because of how emotions present themselves within us.
 Have you ever heard your mom or dad tell you to be a “man” or start acting like a “lady”?
 What does this do to your sense of adequacy, worthiness, and how does this play a role in the development of our conscience?

 Is it possible that there are other deep-rooted belief systems within older generations that have negatively impacted the emotional and mental development of youth?